deepdoctection/deepdoctection/README.md

 ------------------------------------------------------------------------------------------------------------------------
 # NEW

-Version `v.0.43` includes a significant redesign of the Analyzer's default configuration.
+Version `v.1.0` includes a major refactor with TensorFlow support removal.
 Key changes include:

-* More powerful models for Document Layout Analysis and OCR.
-* Expanded functionality.
-* Less dependencies.
+* PyTorch-only support for all deep learning models.

 ------------------------------------------------------------------------------------------------------------------------